Agorà Ice Stadium

-The Agorà Ice Stadium is the largest ice arena in Milan, Italy.
+The Agorà Ice Stadium is an ice arena in Milan, Italy.
 Prior to its opening in 1987, Milan had had only one ice rink.
-It is currently the home of the Hockey Milano Rossoblu ice hockey team, as well as around 300 athletes in the disciplines of figure skating, speed skating, and synchronized skating.
+It was the home of the Hockey Milano Rossoblu ice hockey team, and also hosts figure skating, speed skating, and synchronized skating.
+The stadium was closed in 2023.

 The Agorà has a seating capacity of 4,000 and receives 150,000 to 200,000 visitors annually.
 It can host both national and international events.
 Its facilities include a standard track of 30 x 60 metres and a restaurant/bar.

 The Agorà hosted the 2013 World Junior Figure Skating Championships.